SheridanQ/sheridanq.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: My name is pronounce as <a href='https://www.howtopronounce.com/chinese/xiaoxiao-qi'>'shyow-shyow chee'</a>.
+subtitle: My name is pronounced as <a href='https://www.howtopronounce.com/chinese/xiaoxiao-qi'>'shyow-shyow chee'</a>.

 profile:
   align: right